Beauty Illustration

 Bet ya can’t guess what this smiling bride and groom are advertising.
 This charming pair could be used to sell just about anything, and it would get our attention.
 The illustration represents the iconic mid-century look used by advertisers to sell their products.

 I find it interesting to see how the look changed throughout the decade of the 1950’s.
-In gathering images for this month’s “28 Days of Love” theme, I observed that the illustrations were simpler in the first part of the decade and less-kitschy as the 1960’s approached.
+In gathering images for this month’s “28 Days of Love” theme, I observed that the illustrations were simpler in the first part of the decade.
+They became less-kitschy as the 1960’s approached.
 This one was from May 1956.

 The ideal man/woman look almost always had a blonde woman and dark-haired man.
 Big eyes, long eyelashes, and bright white teeth completed the look.